isonnymichael/floating-awesome-button/readme.txt

 * Download the plugin and extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation

 == Changelog ==

+= 1.4.19 =
+* HOTFIX: Scroll to top not changing it shapes

 = 1.4.18 =
 * Create new module scroll to top